What Is Subconjunctival Hemorrhage?

 - High blood pressure

-- Medicines that make you bleed easily (such as aspirin or blood thinners like coumadin)
+- Medicines that make you bleed easily, such as aspirin or blood thinners like warfarin (Coumadin)

 - Blood clotting disorders

-Your doctor can tell you have a subconjunctival hemorrhage just from looking at your eye.
+Your doctor can tell that you have a subconjunctival hemorrhage just from looking at your eye.
+They’ll ask about your overall health, including injuries.
+They may also check your blood pressure and look closely at your eye with a device called a slit lamp.

 Most red spots heal on their own without treatment.
 Depending on how big it is, it may take a few days or a few weeks to go away.
-If it begins to feel irritating, it’s OK to use artificial tears.
+There’s no way to speed up this process.

 In most cases, there are no complications.
 It’s rare, but a total subconjunctival hemorrhage may be a sign of a serious vascular disorder in older people.